 Bean was held captive, hogtied in a bedroom and beaten for hours before he died of blunt force head trauma and strangulation, Peck said.
 There was testimony that Delosreyes, who was a childhood friend of the victim, put a knife in Bean's mouth and stepped on it.
 At one point during Bean's long ordeal, his torturers took a break to eat sandwiches.

 The defendant's father, 38-year-old Timothy Delosreyes Jr., testified against his son at the trial in exchange for the promise of a 16-year prison sentence.
-Jurors in March convicted 35-year-old Robert Gardner, whose house is where the killing occurred,
+Jurors in March convicted 35-year-old Robert Gardner, whose house is where the killing occurred, of first-degree murder, torture and grand theft.
+Gardner is serving a 29-years-to-life state prison sentence.

 Another co-defendant, Gardner's wife, Melody Rives, 32, testified against all the male defendants in hopes that the District Attorney's Office will dismiss her murder charge and allow her to plead to being an accessory.